uwdb/DeepEverest/README.md

 A prototype implementation of DeepEverest, which is a system that supports efficient DNN *interpretation by example* queries.
 DeepEverest focuses on accelerating two representative interpretation by example queries: "find the top-k inputs in the dataset that produce the highest activation value(s) for an individual neuron or a group of neurons specified by the user", and "for any input, find the k-nearest neighbors in the dataset using the activation values of a group of neurons based on the proximity in the latent space defined by the group of neurons specified by the user".
 We provide instructions on how you can apply DeepEverest with your own models and datasets below.

 See [project website](https://db.cs.washington.edu/projects/deepeverest/) for more details.
 A [paper](http://vldb.org/pvldb/vol15/p98-he.pdf) for this project is published in PVLDB Vol. 15, [doi:10.14778/3485450.3485460](https://doi.org/10.14778/3485450.3485460).
 An [extended technical report](https://arxiv.org/abs/2104.02234) is also available.

 ## Repository Overview
+An example notebook is `example.ipynb`.
 Implementations of core functionalities of DeepEverest are in `DeepEverest.py` and `index/deepeverst_index.cpp`.
 The DNN models and datasets used in the paper are in `models/`.
 However, you can apply DeepEverest on your own model and dataset. `index/` contains the core source for the construction of the indexes used in the DeepEverest. `tools/` contains useful interpretation techniques adapted from other projects. `utils.py` contains frequently used functions.

 ## Cloning
 Install [Git Large File Storage](https://git-lfs.github.com/) before cloning the repository, then,